 - 1. Establish and operate a network of water quality sampling sites to fill in gaps in the state sampling program including monitoring of surface water resources for federal and state water quality standards compliance and NPDES permit compliance. - 2.
 Maintain liaisons with local, state, and federal agencies engaged in water quality monitoring, and review their data, conclusions, and recommendations. - 3.
 Develop a system for reporting on water quality conditions and trends on a regular basis. - 4.
-Recommend actions intended to maintain or improve water quality in the estuaries to meet the Florida Department of Environmental Protection's criteria for the water body and preserve the "approved for shellfish harvesting" classification where applicable.
+Recommend actions intended to maintain or improve water quality in the estuaries to meet DEP's criteria for the water body and preserve the "approved for shellfish harvesting" classification where applicable.
 Attempt to return viable "closed" (due to water quality) shell fishing areas to an "approved" status.

-POLICY 122.1.2: Require development affecting coastal and estuarine water resources to maintain or enhance the biological and economic productivity of those resources.
-(Ordinance No. 00-22, 18-28)

-POLICY 122.1.3: Cooperate with the South Florida Water Management District, local utilities, and other appropriate agencies for monitoring and review of freshwater discharge affecting estuarine areas in order to maintain the biological and chemical balances necessary for optimum productivity.
-(Ordinance No. 00-22, 18-28)

-POLICY 122.1.4: Cooperate with state and federal agencies to enforce pollution control standards for marinas, marine dumping, and illegal discharges from water craft.
-(Ordinance No. 00-22, 18-28)

-POLICY 122.1.5: Require installations of shoreside pumpout stations at marinas that serve liveaboards provide adequate facilities for subsequent transfer and treatment of boat sewage.
-(Ordinance No. 00-22, 18-28)

-POLICY 122.1.6: Encourage the on-going efforts by the South Florida Water Management District to establish a Caloosahatchee Water Management Plan for the Caloosahatchee River that recognizes public, environmental and agricultural uses of the river through participation in the Southwest Florida Comprehensive Watershed Plan, Northern Everglades and Estuary Protection Plan, Caloosahatchee River Watershed Protection Plan, Lower East Coast and Lower West Coast Regional Water Supply Plans, Minimum Flows and Levels, and the development of maximum flows and discretionary release protocols for Lake Okeechobee.
-(Ordinance No. 00-22, 18-28)
+- POLICY 122.1.2: Require development affecting coastal and estuarine water resources to maintain or enhance the biological and economic productivity of those resources.
+(Ord.
+No. 00-22, 18-28) - POLICY 122.1.3: Cooperate with SFWMD, local utilities, and other appropriate agencies for monitoring and review of freshwater discharge affecting estuarine areas in order to maintain the biological and chemical balances necessary for optimum productivity.
+(Ord.
+No. 00-22, 18-28) - POLICY 122.1.4: Cooperate with state and federal agencies to enforce pollution control standards for marinas, marine dumping, and illegal discharges from water craft.
+(Ord.
+No. 00-22, 18-28) - POLICY 122.1.5: Require installations of shoreside pumpout stations at marinas that serve liveaboards provide adequate facilities for subsequent transfer and treatment of boat sewage.
+(Ord.
+No. 00-22, 18-28) - POLICY 122.1.6: Encourage the on-going efforts by the SFWMD to establish a Caloosahatchee Water Management Plan for the Caloosahatchee River that recognizes public, environmental and agricultural uses of the river through participation in the Southwest Florida Comprehensive Watershed Plan, Northern Everglades and Estuary Protection Plan, Caloosahatchee River Watershed Protection Plan, Lower East Coast and Lower West Coast Regional Water Supply Plans, Minimum Flows and Levels, and the development of maximum flows and discretionary release protocols for Lake Okeechobee.
+(Ord.
+No. 00-22, 18-28)

 OBJECTIVE 122.2: ESTUARINE WATERSHED MANAGEMENT PLANS.
 Review new upland development for its impacts on estuarine systems.
-Coordinate with the South Florida Water Management District to ensure new development will maximize stormwater retention and treatment.
-(Ordinance No. 94-30, 07-12, 18-28)
+Coordinate with SFWMD to ensure new development will maximize stormwater retention and treatment.
+(Ord.
+No. 94-30, 07-12, 18-28)

-POLICY 122.2.1: The county's estuarine watershed management agency will be responsible for:
+POLICY 122.2.1: The County's estuarine watershed management agency will be responsible for:

 - 1. Preparing management plans for estuarine watersheds, with priority to the watershed of Estero Bay, a critical estuary undergoing development impacts. - 2.
 Recommending modifications to the Sanibel causeway in order to improve estuarine water quality. - 3.
 Reviewing the feasibility of changing canal patterns and retrofitting existing stormwater collection systems in order to reduce the impact of freshwater on estuaries. - 4.
 Assessing the adequacy of disaster preparedness plans for coastal oil storage facilities.
-(Ordinance No. 94-30, 00-22, 18-28)
+(Ord.
+No. 94-30, 00-22, 18-28)

 POLICY 122.2.2: Apply key action plans, objectives and policies from the Comprehensive Conservation and Management Plan for the Greater Charlotte Harbor Watershed that relate to Pine Island Sound, Matlacha Pass, the Estero Bay, the tidal Caloosahatchee and attendant watersheds, including upland and coastal development practices and public land acquisition programs.
 Particular emphasis will be placed on evaluating the effectiveness and improvement of County watershed programs as they relate to watershed conservation and public land acquisition programs, watershed management needs prioritization and water quality monitoring.
-(Ordinance No. 00-22, 18-28)
+(Ord.
+No. 00-22, 18-28)